-Management of the captive population at the Pukaha Mount Bruce National Wildlife Centre in eastern Wairarapa has also contributed to understanding the role of avian diseases in managing hihi populations.
+Management of the captive population at the Pukaha Mount Bruce National Wildlife Centre has also contributed to understanding the role of avian diseases in managing hihi populations.
 Diseases such as Aspergillosis, a fungal infection of the respiratory tract, and Coccidiosis, an intestinal parasite, have been found to affect wild hihi survivial.

 Current research programmes include developing a technique to measure the size of the Little Barrier hihi population and assess its health and viability.
 Another study, on Tiritiri Matangi, is looking at the effect of carotenoid availability on hihi health (carotenoids are used for the yellow colour in male hihi feathers and egg yolk, and are important for health).

-The Department of Conservation’s Stitchbird Recovery Plan has a long term goal of increasing the number of self-sustaining populations of hihi to five.
+DOC's Stitchbird Recovery Plan has a long term goal of increasing the number of self-sustaining populations of hihi to five.
 Important steps towards this include: